Why Choose a Texas Board Certified Criminal Lawyer for Your Case.

 According to the TBLS, Texas currently has the most Board Certified lawyers in the nation.
 Professionalism and professional recognition are two benefits of Board Certification as explained by the TBLS:

 Professionalism — Certification promotes the availability, accessibility and quality of legal services.
 It also increases proficiency and encourages attorneys and paralegals to achieve high standards of professional excellence.

 Professional Recognition – Recognition from the public and the legal community for having attained a certain level of experience and skill as a specialist.
 Although not always determinative, the Board Certification is one factor clients consider when selecting an attorney and other attorneys weigh when making referrals.

 How Do You Find a Texas Board Certified Attorney?

 The TBLS website has a search page to discover specialists in different locations and practice areas.
 The directory also lists their law firm and how to contact them.
 Please note, in the criminal law area, a number of the specialists are judges and prosecutors who obviously do not engage in criminal defense.

-It can be confusing to determine which lawyer to hire given the different companies out there than “rate” lawyers.
+It can be confusing to determine which lawyer to hire given the different companies that “rate” lawyers.
+Some of these directories require payment to advertise.
 Note, the Texas Board Certification Process isn’t overly difficult to achieve if you are actually qualified and experienced at practicing criminal law.
 If someone says they specialize in criminal law, but they aren’t Texas Board Certified, it is fully reasonable to wonder why.

 You can find Bill Stradley’s TBLS listing here.